 The entire New Testament is written in the context of the end of all things and the return of Jesus on the Day of the Lord.
-Believers are to continue in their faith and be blameless before the Lord on the day of His return.
-This is our great hope and aim: when Jesus will appear and we will be transformed (Philippians 1:9-11; 3:20-21; 1 Peter 1:3-9, 13-15).
+Believers are to continue in and stand firm in their faith until the day of His return.
+This day is our great hope and aim: when Jesus will appear and we will be fully transformed (Philippians 1:9-11; 3:20-21; 1 Peter 1:3-9, 13-15).

 Inspiration of the

 We believe the Holy Scriptures of the Old and